 Documentation will be carried out throughout the research.

 A comparison will be drawn from reviewing the state of the art to determine which microcontrollers, IMUs and algorithms have been used for similar problems.
+This part of the process has already been started (October 2023) and is in its early stages.

 A complete research plan will be devised.
 Data collection methods will be decided and the hardware to support that data collection will be designed.

-Microcontrollers, based on speed and size, and IMUs, based on drift and sample rate, will be decided.
+Microcontrollers, IMU and additional hardware will be finalized.

 Some machine learning algorithms will be narrowed down.

 We will narrow down the classes we want to detect.
 Example: Correct Repetition, Bad Repetition, Fatigue, Incomplete Repetition etc.

 A simple exercise will be selected (e.g., Bicep Curls).
 The appropriate device placement for data collection will be decided.

-Machine Learning algorithms will be narrowed down and studied.
-Their capabilities and flaws will be identified with respect to our use case.

-A data collection plan will be devised and required parts for the hardware will be ordered.
+A data collection plan will be devised in parallel to step 3 and required parts for the hardware will be ordered.
 We will collaborate with trained SDFC staff and some students to collect motion data.
+ASU IRB authorization will be requested.

+Materials will be ordered, and a rough 15-day arrival time will be expected.

 Hardware synthesis.
 A system for our data collection method will be designed and fabricated.
 It will involve microcontrollers, IMUs, and other sensors that are TBD from the hardware synthesis plan.
 A pipeline for data collection will be created for the next step.

 Data will be collected from multiple users to reduce bias and have a broad range of observations.
 The data will be pre-processed to suit the algorithm’s architecture.